scammi/codex-noosphere/README.md

 ## Key Features

-- **🆔 DID-based Identifiers**: Replace expensive DOIs with QuarkID credentials (99.5% cost reduction)
+- **🆔 DID-based Identifiers**:  Each researcher gets their wallet, their private key is used to issue document attestations.
 - **📜 Immutable Preservation**: IPFS + blockchain ensures cultural memory survives institutional collapse
-- **🤖 AI Metadata Generation**: Automatically extracts structured metadata from cultural heritage documents
+- **🤖 AI Metadata Generation**: Automatically extracts structured metadata from the document.
-- **🌐 Dataverse Integration**: Seamless publishing to the world's largest research data repository
+- **🌐 Dataverse Integration**: Extracted metadata isu used to publishing to the world's largest research data repository
 - **⚡ User Empowerment**: Researchers control their credentials and metadata sovereignty

 ## Workflow